department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### What if I get a Higher-Level Review decision that I don't agree with?

 You can then file for a Board Appeal, which means your case gets reviewed by a Veterans Law Judge.
+You also have the option to file a Supplemental Claim if you have additional evidence you want to submit for review.
 <br>

 <div id="board-appeal">